-Step-backs are emphasized in order to create a distinctive façade design, activate space on upper floors to enliven the public realm, ensure light and air reach the ground, and be part of greening the environment.

-Step-backs are recommended based on the number of floors in a building and the adjacent street type.
+Step-backs are emphasized in order to create a distinctive façade design, activate space on upper floors to enliven the public realm, ensure light and air reach the ground, and can be part of greening the environment.
+They are recommended based on the number of floors in a building, the adjacent street type, or the presence of existing buildings.

-- A. Building step-backs should be considered for properties adjacent to existing neighborhoods.
-Such step-backs are encouraged along the side of the building facing the existing neighborhood. - B. Step-backs are particularly recommended when buildings are located along Livability Spines and along Richmond Highway. - C. Step-backs along Richmond Highway and Livability Spines are recommended according to the following criteria (see Graphic 25): - i.
-For building heights up to 6 floors: a step-back should occur at the second or third floor. - ii.
-For building heights of 7 floors or greater: a step-back should occur at the second, third, or fourth floor. - iii.
-Additional step-backs are encouraged for buildings above 10 stories.
+- A. Step-backs are recommended when buildings are located along Livability Spines and along Richmond Highway according to the following criteria (see Graphic 25): - For building heights up to 6 floors: a step-back should occur at the second or third floor. - ii.
+For building heights of 7 floors or greater: a step-back should occur at the second, third, or fourth floor. - Additional step-backs are encouraged for buildings above 10 stories. - B. Building step-backs should be considered for properties adjacent to existing neighborhoods.
+Such step-backs are encouraged along the side of the building facing the existing neighborhood. - C. The terrace areas that result from building step-backs should be occupiable, where possible, and should be used to increase activity along the street.

-- D. The terrace areas that result from building step-backs should be occupiable, where possible, and should be used to increase activity along the street. - i.
-Step-backs do not need to be continuous along the entire building frontage. - ii.
-The depth of step-backs should be at least 10-feet in width. - iii.
+- .
+Step-backs do not need to be continuous along the entire building frontage. - The depth of step-backs should be at least 10-feet in width. - iii.
 For building heights of 7 floors or greater, step-backs are encouraged to be wider than 10-feet. - iv.
 Terrace areas created as a result of step-backs should be accessible from the adjoining floor or portion of the building. - v.
-Incorporation of green roof elements on terraced areas such as trees and other planting, is encouraged.
+Incorporation of green roof elements on terraced areas such as trees and other plantings, is encouraged.

-GRAPHIC 25: STEP-BACKS ALONG RICHMOND HIGHWAY OR LIVABILITY SPINE
+GRAPHIC 25: STEP-BACKS AND TERRACES ALONG RICHMOND HIGHWAY OR LIVABILITY SPINE